RINS at Work

-The Raptor Inventory Nest Survey (RINS) collects and manages vital data regarding the nesting ecology of eagles, falcons, hawks, osprey and owls.
+The Award Winning Raptor Inventory Nest Survey (RINS) collects and manages vital data regarding the nesting ecology of eagles, falcons, hawks, osprey and owls.
 RINS is an all-volunteer organization concerned with all species of birds of prey that nest throughout Utah.

 A state of the art online data entry system began development in 2005, and became fully functional by 2008 for use by volunteers.
 This data system provides real-time access to monitoring data, volunteer activity and current reports.
 Long-term use of this information provides a broad range of applications, including agency land management, protection of raptor species, trends in raptor dynamics, and information on specific raptor species.
 RINS data has allowed land managers to protect active nests and prime nesting habitat from threats such as wild fires, human activity, electrocutions and power line strikes.
 It provides data where action can be taken proactively to protect nest sites and prime raptor habitat.